cloud-gov/cf-domain-broker/doc/development.md

 ## Running Tests

 In order to run the tests, you must have a local postgresql instance running.
 In MacOS, you'd run the following:

 ``` console
 $ brew install postgresql
 $ createuser test
 ```

+> **TODO:** The above instructions are not enough to configure Postgresql for
+> the tests.

 ### ACME Mocking